Kaztic/equity_research_analyst/README.md

 ## 🔒 Security Notes

 - Never commit your `.env` file to version control
-- Keep your OpenAI API key secure and private
+- Keep your Gemini API key secure and private
-- Monitor your OpenAI usage and costs
+- Monitor your Gemini usage and costs
 - The `.gitignore` file protects sensitive files automatically

 ## 📈 Supported Markets